U3A Benalla

 Meet at the car park behind the Benalla Senior Citizens Community Centre.
 Check newsletter for times and details.

-Please note that outing arrangements may be altered if pandemic regulations change and are automatically cancelled on days of total fire ban.
+Please note that outing arrangements are automatically cancelled on days of total fire ban.

 New members